talvorn/talvorn.github.io/wikidump/Guardian_Sect.md

 urban and the rural overlap would we come into contact, but they seem nice enough, if a little eccentric."

-**Psychic** - "As with any group capable of literally reading your mind, be wary and guard your thoughts around them.
-Their close links to our allies in the Order is still no reason to trust the [Mindbuzzers](Psychic_Sect "wikilink").
-They are loyal for now, but their close connection with the weird magic of Time makes them unpredictable."

-**Research** - "Explosive obsessed, consequence-blind and driven by progress for the sake of it, the Research Sect are a waste of both time and resources.
-Some might say that their guns and technology pack a fearsome blow, but frankly our own spells are more accurate and just as lethal as anything the [Tinkerers](Research_Sect "wikilink") can come up with."

-**The Order** - "Our staunchest allies, the [Lawmakers](The_Order_Sect "wikilink") are honourable and forward thinking, unlike the hide-bound Guardians or the fawning Earth Sect.
-Generally speaking we can trust The Order to assist us both on and off the field, their crowd-control abilities meshing well with our own pinpoint strikes."

-**Universe** - "For idiot stargazers, the Universe Sect are actually quite useful.
-The ability to manipulate the flow of luck, along with their scrying abilities makes it difficult to evade their attentions.
-And since the attention of the [Seers](Universe_Sect "wikilink") can take the form of a comet to the face, it is not to be discounted."

-**Warrior** - "Little more than a jumped up guild of mercenaries and bodyguards, the Warrior Sect have started getting above their station in recent years.
-The [Bold](Warrior_Sect "wikilink") might be trained and honed to the edge of physical perfection, but that will not help them when we put a thousand volts through them."

-**Water** - "The Water Sect take far too much from their progenitors, the Merfolk.
-Laid back, relaxed and often just lazy, the [Divers](Water_Sect "wikilink") are frankly just a disgrace.
-They have their uses near the coast but their power is nothing to write home about. the ability to turn the ground into a bog is, after all, of limited use when the winds can give us flight."
+**Psychic** - "An itch behind the eyes may indicate the rummagings of a [Psyker](Psychic_Sect "wikilink").
+Make ckear your distaste for such impoliteness and remind them that their friendship with [The Order](Order_Sect "wikilink") does not give them carte blanche to act how they wish."

+**Research** - "Be careful of even the most innocent looking devivce the [Tinkerers](Research_Sect "wikilink") provides.
+Their hearts are generally in the right place but sometimes the cogs and wheels are not."

+**The Order** - "Control-obsessed, violent, vindictive totalitarians.
+We performed their tasks for centuries and we managed to avoid being almost universally reviled by the Mundanes."

+**Universe** - "Luck manipulation won't help in the face of a suitable defence.
+Careful of your footing however, as the [Twisters](Universe_Sect "wikilink") seem to find people falling face first to be funny for some reason."

+**Warrior** - "A suitable sword to our armour-clad shield.
+The [Brave](Warrior_Sect "wikilink") have earned their name well, so stand with them and they will stand with you."

+**Water** - "A surprisngly flexible array of magics, but their reliance upon their elements presence is a weakness.
+If they need time, do what you can to buy it for them."

 ## **Sect Physrep**

-**Colour**; **Primary Physrep.** - Yellow or gold, the colour of the proverbial lightning bolt.
+**Colour**; **Primary Physrep.** - Dark green.

-**Symbol** - The Lightning Bolt
+**Symbol** - The Iron Portcullis

-**Tattoo** - The symbol of the Air Sect is placed upon the *Left Shoulder Blade*
+**Tattoo** - The symbol of the Guardian Sect is placed upon the *Right Cheek Bone*

 **Clothing** - Like most Arcanists, the Air Sect prefer to keep their hands free in order to manage the more complex gestures required of